coderefinery/manuals/local-breakout-rooms.md

   reaching as many people as possible, we'll adjust reporting to what works)

+## Step 3: Teaching

+- You support learners during the course
+- If you don't know everything, that is OK!
+You can also relay questions to our Notes doc where experts can answer

-## Step 2b: Joint registration
+## Step 4: Follow-up

-- You can direct people to our registration form as a matter of simplicity, but we add an option for your institution.
-- Learners join our Zoom session, and we create a breakout room for your institution and direct all learners there.
-- Since you provide help to your own learners, we can more easily scale than we could otherwise.

-## Step 2c: Joint registration, you provide team leaders for your teams

-- A lot like "joint registration", but for workshops where we centrally organize teams.
-- You locally recruit {doc}`team leaders <team-leaders>` for your own learners.
-This saves us the effort of recruiting exercise leaders and allows us to scale more.
+- A course is good, but learning doesn't stop then.
+Our materials remain available indefinitely.
+- Since you know your local audience, you can continue to support them for long-term impact (if you want).
+This is probably why you value the teaching anyway, right?

 ## Summary